 - Meet service needs that were previously not being met

-The Board of Freeholders accepted these recommendations and created Monmouth ACTS to move the Needs Assessment from report to reality.
+The Board of Commissioners accepted these recommendations and created Monmouth ACTS to move the Needs Assessment from report to reality.